 Practice Guideline: Virtual Care

-The Code of Ethics establishes the values and principles to which the College expects occupational therapists to adhere.
-Occupational therapists are expected to be familiar with this code and to integrate it into their day-to-day practice.
+The Code of Ethics establishes the values and principles to which the Regulator expects occupational therapists to adhere.

 Occupational therapists in Nova Scotia are expected to be familiar with and adhere to the values and principles established by The Code of Ethics in their day-to-day practice.